About This Course

 - A supporting statement which should outline your intellectual biography and your reasons for pursuing postgraduate studies in Anthropology.

 - Prospective applicants may be required to present themselves for an interview.
-The interviewing of overseas applicants may be conducted by Skype or similar.
+The interviewing of overseas applicants may be conducted online.

 For Applicants with Qualifications Completed Outside of Ireland